oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/domain-home-in-image/_index.md

 #### Delete the tools directory

 Clean up the directory where WebLogic Deploy Tool and WebLogic Image Tool are installed to by the `create-domain.sh` script if they are no longer needed.
+By default, they are installed under the `/tmp/dhii-sample/tools` directory.

 ```shell
 $ rm -rf /tmp/dhii-sample/tools/